Mikaël Silvestre: Chennaiyin

 On 20 September 2014, Silvestre joined newly formed Indian Super League side Chennaiyin for four months and his signing was confirmed through Prashant Agarwal CEO of Kshatriya Sports, who confirmed that Silvestre signed the contract for the season for more than $500,000 (USD).
-He started in their first match on 15 October 2014, a 2-1 victory at FC Goa.
+He started in their first match on 15 October 2014, a 2-1 victory against Goa.

 At the end of the season, after playing 14 games for Chennaiyin, Silvestre announced that would be exploring options to extend his playing career in the Middle-East and if not, he would continue working on his coaching badges, meaning that his time at Chennaiyin was over.

 International career

 Silvestre was previously a member of French junior team at the 1997 FIFA World Youth Championship.
 He earned his first senior cap for France on 27 February 2001 in a friendly against Germany that ended in a 1–0 win.
 He won the Confederations Cup both in 2001 and 2003 with France.

 Silvestre also played one game in the French squad that made the final of the 2006 FIFA World Cup, but did not play again for the national team after the tournament.
 He was recalled to the squad by Raymond Domenech for the 19 November 2008 friendly against Uruguay, but was an unused substitute.
 Raymond Domenech said he was in contention for a place at the 2010 World Cup, but he did not get a place.
 Silvestre was in the squad for a friendly against Romania in 2011, but again was an unused substitute.